 An advanced study designed to train students in historical research methodology and historiography.
 The seminar is designed to allow students the opportunity to become familiar with the practices and techniques of professional historians and researchers.
-Prerequisite: completion of G-HI 130.
+Prerequisite: Junior or Senior status and completion of G-HI 130.
 Open to history majors and minors or with permission of instructor.
 (Fall, even years)